 It’s worth noting that an UFPLS is unlikely to be attractive to people who have ordinary (also known as ‘scheme-specific’) tax-free cash protection, as the maximum tax-free element that can be paid from an UFPLS is 25% of the UFPLS fund.

-An UFPLS is a relevant lump sum and is also a relevant benefit crystallisation event (RBCE).
-Payment of an UFPLS is tested against both the lump sum allowance and lump sum and death benefit allowance and taxed as follows:
+An UFPLS is both a 'relevant lump sum' and a 'relevant benefit crystallisation event' (RBCE).
+Consequently, payment of an UFPLS is tested against the lump sum allowance (LSA) and the lump sum and death benefit allowance (LSDBA).
+You can read more in this guide.

-• 25% is paid tax-free unless the first 25% exceeds an individual's remaining lump sum allowance, or lump sum and death benefit allowance, in which case, the amount that exceeds either allowance is taxed at the member's marginal rate
+- 25% is paid tax-free unless the first 25% exceeds a member's remaining lump sum allowance, or lump sum and death benefit allowance, in which case, the amount that exceeds either allowance is taxed at the member's marginal rate

 Example of how an UFPLS is taxed in practice